 This nature reserve, sloping down to a tributary of the River Ter, was left to Essex Wildlife Trust by Mrs Phyllis Currie.
-It was an attractive and varied landscape in its own right and the Trust's management has increased its value for wildlife.
+Originally an attractive and varied landscape, the Trust's management has increased its value for wildlife.
 Now, it is home to a wide variety of plants, birds and insects.

 In Dumney Lane, Great Leighs.
 Take the road to Felsted at the St Anne's Castle PH in Great Leighs.
 Dumney Lane is the first right turning.

 Regular buses run to St Anne's Castle PH from Braintree and Chelmsford.

 Late spring and early summer for wild flowers; high summer for flying insects; autumn for leaf colours.

 Wheelchair path leading from both entrances and around the lake.

 Please keep dogs on leads at all times.